mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 By doing so, they argue, they can allow visitors to "dive deep" into the collection information without having to clutter the room with labels or stationary computer kiosks to the detriment of the overall aesthetic experience of the space -- one of Freer's original priorities.
 (I'm glad to note that iPads are also loaned out for free to visitors who don't have their own!)

-Lee Glazer closed with a reflection on the iterative nature of these apps, quite unlike the one-and-done exhibition project.
+Glazer closed with a reflection on the iterative nature of these apps, quite unlike the one-and-done exhibition project.
 She also raised the dangers of an overly-slick app that gives a directed, simplified presentation of the room -- a sleek, commercial application rather than an academic website.

 # Publishing Online

 ## Searching for Siqueiros

-Joan Saab discusses the evolution of the platform [Scalar], a free open-source platform that allows authors to write born-digital (and non-linear) scholarship online.
+Joan Saab discussed the evolution of the platform [Scalar], a free open-source platform that allows authors to write born-digital (and non-linear) scholarship online.

 [Scalar]: http://scalar.usc.edu/scalar/